benchristel/refactoring-workshop/smelly-configurator/README.md

 ## Active Reading

-1. Skim through the code, aiming to answer the following
+1. Skim through `autoclop.rb`, aiming to answer the following
    questions:
    - What does the code do, in general terms?
    - What is the interface to this code?
 What are the